bbzlazer/Crypto-Investor/README.md

-# Crypto-Investor
+# Cryptocurrency Investor
- Automatically invest in cryptocurrencies using artificial intelligence
+Automatically invest in cryptocurrencies using artificial intelligence.

+This uses tensorflow and keras to analyze data from cryptocompare